Anna868/simplified-concepts/Hilbert-Spaces_incomplete.md

 ![magnitude-of-a-vector](https://user-images.githubusercontent.com/47701869/178015829-b42d96aa-d09a-46b9-872c-8789ad771963.png)

-* Any vector with a vector space can be completely described by the vector space basis.
+* Any vector within a vector space can be completely described by the vector space basis.
 Let’s give a real-life analogy here:

 Assume you work in a fast food delivery service and you want to deliver a pizza from the restaurant at point A to the customer residence at point B.